-A trusted execution environment (TEE) is an area on the main processor of a device that is separated from the system’s main operating system (OS) to ensure that sensitive data can be stored and managed in a secure environment.
-TEEs are designed to protect trusted applications and information within an isolated, cryptographic electronic structure and enable end-to-end security.
+A trusted execution environment (TEE) is an area on the main processor of a device that is separated from the system’s main operating system (OS).
+It ensures that data is stored, processed and protected in a secure environment.
+TEE provides protection for any connected “thing,” such as a trusted application (TA), by enabling an isolated, cryptographic electronic structure and enable end-to-end security.
 This includes the execution of authenticated code, confidentiality, authenticity, privacy, system integrity and data access rights.

 Running parallel to the operating system and using both hardware and software, a TEE is intended to be more secure than the traditional processing environment.
 This is sometimes referred to as a rich operating system execution environment, or REE, where the device OS and applications run.